-Here it is: over TWO MONTHS’ WORTH of daily Whole30 recipes—complete with tips, tricks, and encouragement to get you through an entire Whole30 (and more)!
+Here it is: over THREE MONTHS’ WORTH of daily Whole30 recipes—complete with tips, tricks, and encouragement to get you through an entire Whole30 (and more)!

 Of course, this isn’t meant to be an exhaustive list of my Whole30 recipes.
 Head over to my free Recipe Index for the complete rundown of the Whole30 recipes on my site.